 And now, a blast from the past!
 The Outsider, originally released in 1980, is one of Gabriel Byrne’s earliest films and it has never been available in the United States, as far as I know.
 The ever-reliable Amazon has it now, though, and you can rent or buy it for streaming.

-You can also purchase the DVD or the Blu-ray from Olive Films, a great source for independent films and forgotten classics, but the film is no longer part of their catalogue.
+At one time, you could purchase the DVD or the Blu-ray from Olive Films, a great source for independent films and forgotten classics, but the film is no longer part of their catalogue.